Buçuktepe rebellion

 Buçuktepe rebellion was a revolt by the Janissaries who opposed Murat II's (1421-1451) enthronement of his young son Mehmet II.
 Even though the Janissaries could not dethrone Murat II, they still made the government accept a half increase in their salaries.
 In addition, this revolt was the first Janissary revolt in Ottoman history.
-After that day, the name of the hill where the rebellion took place in Edirne is "Buçuktepe"; The name of the case was called "Buçuktepe Rebellion".
+After that day, the name of the hill where the rebellion took place in Edirne is "Buçuktepe".